Skein algebras and cluster algebras of marked surfaces: A general technique for

 Since $\B_{ji}>0$, the left-hand side is in any left $\A_q$-ideal containing $M(e_i)$ and $M(e_j)$.
-Since $i$ is a sink, $\B_{ki}<0$ implies that that $k\not\in \ex$, and so the right hand side is an monomial in non-exchangeable indices, and so it is invertible.
-Then any left $\A_q$-ideal containing $M(e_i)$ and $M(e_j)$ is trivial. \end{proof}
+Since $i$ is a sink, $\B_{ki}<0$ implies that that $k\not\in \ex$, and so the right hand side is a monomial in non-exchangeable indices, which are invertible by construction.
+It follows that the left $\A_q$-ideal generated by $M(e_i)$ and $M(e_j)$ is trivial. \end{proof}

-\begin{rem} This lemma is weaker than its commutative analog, \cite[Lemma 5.3]{MLA}, which applies to any `covering pair', which generalizes the condition on $i$ and $j$. \end{rem}
+\begin{rem} This lemma is weaker than its commutative analog, \cite[Lemma 5.3]{MulLA}, which applies to any `covering pair', which generalizes the condition on $i$ and $j$.
+There is no obvious quantum analog of the argument for this more general condition. \end{rem}

 \begin{lemma} If $M(e_i)$ and $M(e_j)$ generate $\A_q$ as a left ideal, then

 \end{lemma} \begin{proof} For any $x\in \A_q[M(e_{i})^{-1}]\cap \A_q[M(e_{j})^{-1}]$, let $n_x\in \N$ be the smallest positive integer such that, $\forall a,b\in N$ such that $a+b\geq n_x$, $M(ae_i+be_j)x\in \A_q$.
 Such an $n_x$ exists; to see this, write $x=M(ce_i)^{-1}y=M(de_j)^{-1}z$ for $y,z\in \A_q$ and note that $n_x\leq c+d$.
 Clearly, $n_x=0$ if and only if $x\in\A_q$.